house-of-abbey/GarminHomeAssistant/README.md

 <img src="images/GarminHomeAssistantSettings.png" width="400" title="Application Settings"/>

 1. Copy and paste your API key you've just created into the top field.
-2. Add the URL for your Home Assistant API, e.g. `https://<homeassistant>/api`.
+2. Add the URL for your HomeAssistant API, e.g. `https://<homeassistant>/api`.
 (No trailing slash `/`` character as one gets appended when creating the URL and you do not want two.)
 3. Add the URL of your JSON file, e.g. `https://<homeassistant>/local/garmin/<something>.json`.

-You should now have a working application on your watch and be able to operate your Home Assistant devices for as long as your watch is within Bluetooth range of your phone.
+You should now have a working application on your watch and be able to operate your HomeAssistant devices for as long as your watch is within Bluetooth range of your phone.

 ### Changes to the (JSON) Dashboard Definition & Caching